supernginx/flowplayer-plugins/flash/audio/trunk/README.txt

 Fixes:
 - fixed to dispatch onStart only once
 - the duration is now available in the clip when onStart is dispatched
+- audio duration was estimated to be too long, issue #323

 3.2.3
 -----